Hiding Speaker Wire Solutions

 And if you just recently set up a new system (congrats on that) it’s likely you noticed something else too, something rather concerning; the wires.

 Tripping over them definitely isn’t fun, (I would know) and neither is worrying about accidentally pulling something over.
 Not only that, but it also makes the room to look unsightly and who wants that?

 Do note you’ll have to unplug your equipment before you do this (and possibly rewire depending on what method you plan on using)

 Anyway without further ado, let’s get into it 😀

 Use A Wire Tacker & Cover Them With Matching Paint

 In this case, what you could always do is paint over them in matching paint to the wall they’re being placed on.

 Now if you haven’t done so already, you’ll want to do some measuring beforehand to see what length of wire you’ll need to run from the speaker to the receiver, so I’d recommend doing this first.

 You might initially think this would hurt the wires, but that’s not the case at all.
-They actually have staples specifically designed for each different gauge wire so that this isn’t an issue, making it perfectly safe.
+They actually have staples specifically designed for each different gauge wire so that that isn’t the case.

 Once you’ve secured the wire to the wall (which you might need someone to else to hold up) you can then paint over it so that it blends in, making it much less of an eye sore.